 Nectarines, apricots, and peaches are high in pH, making acid reflux potentially more tolerable.

-Avocados, pears, and kiwi are also alkaline in pH.
+Avocados, pears, and kiwi is also alkaline in pH.

-The addition of sugar to tomato paste also seems to reduce its acidity.
+The addition of sugar to tomato paste also reduces its acidity.

 Ginger has anti-inflammatory properties and can help soothe the digestive system.
-You can try drinking ginger tea or adding ginger to your meals.
+You can drink ginger tea or add ginger to your meals.

 Aloe Vera can help soothe the lining of the esophagus and stomach.
 You can try drinking aloe vera juice or taking a supplement.